techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-05_storageAccounts.md

 # Azure Storage Accounts
 Azure Storage accounts are a resource that group together multiple storage services.
-The Azure Storage Explorer is software that allows one to
+The Azure Storage Explorer is software that allows one to view and edit data on these storage services via a GUI.

 #Azure/Services #Azure/Architecture #Azure/AZ-900
 ## Key-terms